Parallels/vagrant-parallels/website/docs/source/docs/index.html.md

 The Parallels provider is free and open for contributions on the [GitHub](https://github.com/Parallels/vagrant-parallels).

-The latest version of the provider is compatible with Parallels Desktop for Mac v11 and higher ("Pro" and "Business" editions only).
+The latest version of the provider is compatible with Parallels Desktop for Mac v11 and higher ("Pro", "Enterprise" and "Business" editions only).